 This factsheet provides an overview of the current coronavirus situation.
 It explains what the virus is and gives advice on how employers should respond to the threat and support employees by being prepared, particularly looking after employees’ health and safety and developing flexible resourcing plans.

-We're updating this factsheet regularly to ensure it reflects Government advice as this evolves.
+We're updating this factsheet regularly to ensure it reflects government advice as this evolves.

-What is coronavirus?
+What is coronavirus (COVID-19)?

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as MERS-CoV and SARS (Cov).
 The official name for this new disease, not previously seen in humans, is COVID-19.
 On 11 March 2020, the World Health Organization (WHO) categorised it as a ‘pandemic’ which, in WHO terms, is ‘the worldwide spread of a disease’.

 How employers should respond to the COVID-19 threat